Alan0817/Lock-Vault-DApp/README.md

 ## Contract Deployment via Hardhat

-If you have not yet deployed the `SimpleVoting.sol` smart contract to your MultiBaas deployment, we will now do so using the Hardhat project.
+To deploy the `Lock.sol` smart contract to your MultiBaas deployment, we will now do so using the Hardhat project.

 ```sh
 cd blockchain